israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 #### Note on `eval`

 JavaScript novices often make the mistake of using eval where the bracket notation can be used instead.
+For example, the following syntax is often seen in many scripts.

 ### Operator Precedence